 Scholarships for Incoming First Year Honors Students (Direct from High School)

-If you could be any animal, what would you be?
+- If you could be a superhero, who would you be?
 Why?

 Scholarships for Continuing Honors Students (Current Wright State Students)

 The University Honors Program also awards scholarships to continuing Honors students on a competitive basis, including:

 - Heritage Society Scholarships